 Orangeburg pipes are assembled with bitumen cement that does not respond well to chemicals.
 Chemicals such as drain cleaners and bleach will cause the interior of the Orangeburg pipes to decompose.
-To confirm if you have Orangeburg pipes beneath your floors, call a licensed plumber in your area to perform an inspection.
+To confirm if you have Orangeburg pipes beneath your floors, call a licensed plumber in St. Augustine, FL to perform an inspection.

 Signs of Slab Leaks

 High Water Bills

 Once a water leak forms beneath the ground of your house, an excess amount of water will start to escape from your pipes and be absorbed by the ground.
 Since you are continuously losing water due to a crack in your pipe, the total cost of your water bill will increase if a slab leak is not fixed quickly by a certified technician.